hiiamboris/red-wiki/Home.md

 <td valign="top">
 Follow along with our short getting started guide.<br> If you prefer, you can go directly to our <a href="https://www.red-lang.org/p/download.html">downloads</a> page.
+Once you have Red up and running, the <a href="https://github.com/red/red/wiki/Beginner's-FAQ">Beginner's FAQ</a> gives you some initial sign-posts.
 </td>

 <td valign="top">